jhorology/bitwig-nks-preview-generator/README.md

   return clip;
 };
 ```
 - Custom MIDI clip should contains only MIDI data.
+When edit and save it on Bitwig Studio, don't forget to delete device.

 ## Procedure for Generating Preview Audio
 1. Check WebSocket RPC Server module is enabled in controller preferences panel of Bitwig Studio.